itsgathua/phase-1-project/README.md

 - Enhance the UI with animations and advanced styling.
 - Add detailed product pages with more information.

+## Future Improvements
+- Add a backend for payment and transaction management.
+- Store cart data in local storage to persist across sessions.
+- Enhance the UI with animations and advanced styling.
+- Implement a search bar to enable easy finding of products.
+- Add detailed product pages with more information.

 ## Author
 Ian Gathua